osquery/osquery/docs/wiki/development/building.md

 - A default, or fall-back, OpenSSL certificate store (found within the repository)
 - The example query packs from the repository
 - Folder structures required for logging
-- Windows: a small management script `osqueryctl`
+- Windows: small management scripts: `osqueryctl` and `manage-osqueryd.ps1`
 - Linux: systemd units, with initd script wrappers
 - macOS: a LaunchDaemon unit
 - Package control files (i.e.: deb-specific configurations, XML data required by WIX to generate MSI, etc..)